quahxuanyu/42KL-Piscine/README.md

 # 42KL-Piscine
-The January Pisicne @ 42KL Malaysia, code by Quah XuanYu
+The January Pisicne @ 42KL Malaysia, coded by Quah XuanYu